 Started in 2012, the UN Summer Academy takes pride in the strength of its faculty which includes former Deputy Secretary-General Jan Eliasson, current Deputy Secretary-General Amina J. Mohammed, former Chef de Cabinet Susana Malcorra, former Under Secretary-General Sigrid Kaag , Oxfam International Executive Director Winnie Byanyima, as well as former Assistant Secretary-General Sir Richard Jolly to name but a few.

 The UN Summer Academy fosters interactive learning through panel discussions, workshops, excursions and practical application labs where speakers and participants examine relevant thematic areas and discuss a wide range of topics such as: the work of the United Nations in more than 70 years and its relevance in an evolving global context as well as the core dimensions of sustainable development and implications for a diversity of actors.
 The previous UN Summer Academies have taken place in different UN cities such as New York, Turin, and Bonn.

-The 6th edition of the UN Summer Academy will take place from 21 to 25 August 2017 on the UN premises, in Haus Carstanjen in Bonn, Germany on the topic of “Localizing the 2030 Agenda.”
+The 6th edition of the UN Summer Academy was organised from 21 to 25 August 2017 on the UN premises, in Haus Carstanjen in Bonn, Germany on the topic of “Localizing the 2030 Agenda.”

 Testimonials from UN Summer Academy Participants

 I was fortunate to attend the UN Summer Academy in Bonn, Germany in August 2016 to learn more about the Sustainable Development Goals (SDGs).
 I went to Bonn to learn about the goals and, in particular, make linkages to management practice.
 The UN Summer Academy was action packed and we were fortunate to hear from many speakers covering a vast range of topics.
 I personally came away with a few other insights that will shape my work in this space. – Jenny Darroch, Drucker School of Management